-This includes integrating solar power and connecting to a cloud-based central control system that connects to other assets in the ecosystem.
+The scope includes integrating solar power and connecting to a cloud-based central control system that connects to other assets in the ecosystem.

 These solutions shine far beyond simple lighting needs.

-- High-power embedded LEDs alert commuters about traffic issues, provide severe weather warnings and provide heads up when environmental like fires arise.
+- High-power embedded LEDs alert commuters about traffic issues, provide severe weather warnings, and provide heads up when environmental like fires arise.

 - Streetlights can also detect free parking spaces and EV charging docks and alert drivers where to find an open spot via a mobile app.
 Charging might even be able from the lamppost itself in some locations!

 Exciting stuff!
 But how does it all fit together?